 What comes to your mind when you hear the word, “Holland”?
 For most people, tulips, bicycles, and Amsterdam’s canals come to mind first.

-Start your Netherlands visit with a day or two in Amsterdam, its capital city.
-With about 7,000 registered historic buildings, Amsterdam has one of the most extensive historic city centers in Europe, and its canals have been designated a world heritage by UNESCO.
-The most popular thing to do in Amsterdam is to take canal cruise, so don’t miss it.
+Start your Netherlands visit with a day or two in Amsterdam.
+With over 7,000 registered historic buildings, the capital has one of the most extensive historic city centers in Europe.

-While no visit to Holland is complete without a visit to the capital city, Amsterdam, there is so much more to Netherlands.
-From multi-hued fields of tulips to iconic windmills, cheese factories and historic town centers, cities like Delft, Rotterdam, the Hague and Gouda, you’ll find plenty of things to do in Holland.
+From multi-hued fields of tulips to tasty cheese factories and historic town centers in towns like Delft, Rotterdam, the Hague and Gouda, you’ll find plenty of things to do in Holland.